Free ebook offering step-by-step guidance and tools to set up your performance management system.

 What should I avoid saying in performance reviews?

-1. Negative Language: Avoid using harsh or negative language in your performance appraisal comments.
-Phrases like “You always” or “You never” can be demotivating and unproductive.
+1. Negative Language: Avoid using harsh or negative language in your appraisal comments.
+Phrases like "You always" or "You never" can be demotivating and unproductive.

 Instead, focus on specific behaviors or incidents and provide constructive feedback.